ecembalikk/dsa210-proj/README.md

 *An example of an instance is given above.*

 ## Data Collection:
 A mini web application will be implemented via Python's *flet* library to collect data.
 An SQL database will be employed to collect analysis-ready data.
 A single widget will be implemented with input boxes for continous features and dropdown menu for binary ones.

+The application live on the following link: https://ihappy-bold-haze-9843.fly.dev/

+** Demo User:**
+username: *demo*
+password: *demo*

-SQL data will be read, processed and analyzed with Python's *pandas* and *scikit-learn* libraries.
-By the end of the project's deadline, the data from the Health application will be recorded on an Excel file.
-Both data will be merged and analyzed.
+SQL data will be read, processed and analyzed with Python's *pandas*, *scikit-learn* and *scipy* libraries. *matplotlib* and *seaborn* libraries are used for data visualization.

+Historical data is exported from **iOS Health** application and stored on the SQL as a table where each instance is described by 3 features:
+* date
+* time in bed
+* time in REM

 ## Method:
+### 1) Exploratory Data Analysis
+* Mean and Standard Deviation
+* Histogram
+* Violin Plot
+* Correlation
+* Principal Component Analysis
+* Hypothesis Testing - Chi Square

-###
+### 2) Predictive Data Analysis
+* Linkage Tree and Dendrogram
+* KMeans
+* Regression
+* Decision Trees
+* XGBoost
+* SVM

+## Analysis, Results & Discussion:
+[Report][1]

+[1]: https://github.com/ecembalikk/dsa210-proj/blob/main/analyze.ipynb "Analysis and Report Notebook"